plainionist/plainionist.github.io/_posts/2018-02-02-Implementing-Clean-Architecture-Overview.md

 # Update 2018-04-08

-- [a Clean Architecture in .Net](https://medium.com/@stephanhoekstra/clean-architecture-in-net-8eed6c224c50) is a great post about realizing Clean Architecture in .Net in an Asp.Net environment - quite similar to my setup ;-) Definitively worth reading if you want to start implementing Clean Architecture.
+- [A Clean Architecture in .Net](https://medium.com/@stephanhoekstra/clean-architecture-in-net-8eed6c224c50) is a great post about realizing Clean Architecture in .Net in an Asp.Net environment - quite similar to my setup ;-) Definitively worth reading if you want to start implementing Clean Architecture.